fkie-cad/ipal_transcriber/README.md

     - `type`, `src`, `dst`: regular expression matching the type, source and destination field respectively of messages the rule should apply to.
 (All optional, default to matching any value when omitted).
     - `method`: method that should be applied to the fields specified in `var`, requires `name` to also be present (optional)
     - `name`: name of the new data field which will contain the result of `method`, requires `method` to be present (optional)
+    -  `flatten`: If flatten is set to true, we expect `method` to return a dictionary.
+Then `name` is not required and we copy the dictionary returned by `method` into the state. (optional)
     - `remove`: whether to remove the fields specified in `var` (optional, defaults to false if omitted)
 - `rename`: a dictionary of key-value pairs describing renaming rules (optional).
 Each dictionary key-value pair should be of the form:
     - `key`: regular expression matching the message source or destination